tanushbuilds/agentic-researcher/README.md

-# 🔍 Agentic Research Assistant
+# 🔍 Zyven - Agentic Research Assistant

 A locally-running multi-node research agent powered by Mistral via Ollama.
 Give it any topic and it intelligently classifies complexity, selects tools, searches multiple sources, rewrites failed queries, remembers past research, and generates a full structured report — entirely on your own machine.